codecov/worker/tasks/README.md

 3. Don't start scheduling things to it right away (see point above about the system being asychronous)
 4. Make sure celery displays it when spinning up the system on your local machine

-You should be able to copy-paste any of the tasks when creating your own, but the important entrypoint of the task is the `run_async` function.
+You should be able to copy-paste any of the tasks when creating your own, but the important entrypoint of the task is the `run_impl` function.

 It needs to have